 Michael Moore is here discussing Trump protests in McPherson Square, not far from the National Mall and the inauguration ceremony now underway.
 There were several tents and installations setup there by various grassroots organizers and a concert stage at nearby Franklin Square for protest-related performances.

 There was a sizable, loud and peaceful protest march that started about 11am.
 Though there were many different causes and issues on display, from climate change, women's rights and Black Lives Matter, there was a fairly obvious common thread among them.

 Later that afternoon, I witnessed a group of about 200 rioters run through the streets between McPherson and Mt.
 Vernon Square.
 They were smashing storefronts and cars, and taunting and throwing rocks at the police.
 I later learned that this was an anarchist group, referred to as a "black bloc," who are very familiar to police and political events.
-They came dressed in all black and clearly outfitted to fight government intervention of any kind, let alone a new president.
+They came dressed in black and outfitted for a senseless fight that ran totally contrary to an otherwise peaceful day.

-The exchange of rocks and bricks (from the rioters) and concussion grenades (from police) can be seen flying through the air.
-This air was also filled with smoke and pepper spray.
+The exchange of rocks and bricks (from the rioters) and concussion grenades (from police) can be seen flying through the smoke-filled air.
 I was hit by one of the grenades and two exploded right next to me.
-It was intense, but the senseless aggression and vandalism of a few was infuriating to see.
+It was intense.
 The police seemed to take control of the situation methodically and with an impressive degree of patience, especially given the number of cameras pointed right at them.